-- Finance, Operations and Audit
+- Finance, Operations and Audit (Committee Chair - Trevor Hains)

-- People and Performance
+- People and Performance (Committee Chair - Stacey Hatch)

-- Pay and Recruitment
+- Pay and Recruitment (Committee Chair - Jenny Ashworth)

-Chrysta Garnett - Interim CEO
+Chrysta Garnett - CEO

 Chrysta is a leader with 25 years of experience in education, senior and strategic leadership and management in UK and international Schools, as well as working in strategic school improvement roles with the Teaching Schools Council, the Dept of Education and Bristol Local Authority.
-Chrysta passionately believe that excellence can be achieved in a values-led and caring environment.
+Chrysta passionately believes that excellence can be achieved in a values-led and caring environment.

-Jenny Ashworth - Chair of Trustees
+Rob Brown - Chair of Trustees

 Jenny has over 15 years of experience in the education sector covering the breadth of primary, secondary and Further Education – most recently working as Assistant Principal at one of the largest Further Education Colleges in the country.
 Jenny is a highly motivated and experienced leader with excellent communication skills.